The Ultimate Safari Checklist: What to Pack for Your Wild African Adventure

 - Wear long-sleeved blouses and shirts even during summer.
 They will protect you from sunburns and mosquito bites.
 Depending on the length of your stay, fetch 2-4 comfortable short and long-sleeved shirts.

-- Pack 1-2 pairs of trousers and 1-2 pairs of shorts.
+- Pack 1-2 pairs of hiking pants and 1-2 pairs of shorts.
 Trousers that convert into shorts (those with a zip at the knees) are one of the greatest inventions yet!
 (When it comes to safaris, at least).
 Consider grabbing a pair so that you can escape the heat while in a safari vehicle.

 - Fleece or warm jacket